teslazonda/teslazonda/README.md

 - 🔭 I’m currently working on [renRAKU](https://www.renrakuchou.com), a ruby on rails app to replace correspodence notebooks for teachers in Japan.
 - 🌱 I’m currently learning data structures and algorithms.
-- 🤔 I’m looking for a technical writing job.
+- 🤔 I’m looking for a web development gig.
 - 💬 Ask me about scuba diving, Haruki Murakami novels, and my latest side project!
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/quilleran-cronwall/)
 - ⚡ Fun fact: I've climbed Mt.
 Fuji, twice.